Debt ceiling bill clears key procedural hurdle to advance to House floor

 The rule does not include any votes on amendments, according to Rules Committee Chairman Tom Cole (R-Okla.), despite dozens being submitted for consideration.

 The measure, however, has drawn ire from liberals and conservatives, including two Republicans who sit on the Rules Committee: Roy and Norman.
-Both lawmakers railed against the legislation during a press conference on Tuesday, with Roy calling on his GOP colleagues to oppose the “bad bill” and Norman labeling it “unAmerican” and arguing that it “defies conservatism.”
+Both lawmakers railed against the legislation during a Tuesday press conference, with Roy calling on his GOP colleagues to oppose the “bad bill” and Norman labeling it “un-American” and arguing it “defies conservatism.”

 Ahead of Tuesday’s high-profile vote, questions loomed about whether Roy, Norman and a third conservative Republican — Rep. Thomas Massie (Ky.) — would attempt to block the debt limit bill from advancing to the floor by opposing the rule.